Meet The Team

 Project Archaeologist- Precision Services Lead

-When he’s not working on archaeological projects throughout the Pacific Northwest and Montana, Justin likes to hike, fish, and do woodworking.
+When he is traveling thought the Pacific Northwest and Montana, Justin likes to hike, fish, and learn all about the history of the region.

 Emily Whistler M.A., R.P.A.